-^aFor their most recent birth in the five years preceding the survey
+^a For their most recent birth in the five years preceding the survey

-^bOther types include lady health worker, relatives/friends, homeopath and unspecified 'other'
+^b Other types include relatives/friends of the woman, and servants

-Figure 9: Delivery Assistance Received by 15-24 Year Olds
+Figure 11: Delivery Assistance Received by 15-24 Year Olds

 V - Concluding Remarks

 The data in this report represent one of the critical components of any evidence-based strategy to reach the most vulnerable young people with targeted policies and programs.
 Given that the selected indicators cover a wide range of contexts and scenarios, policymakers and program designers from different sectors can begin to make the case for targeted investments directed at the needs of the most vulnerable, in particular girls.
 However, due to limitations in the DHS, the data are by no means exhaustive, nor do they cover all areas that may be necessary for local advocacy efforts.
 Country teams likely have access to additional sources of qualitative and quantitative data that may fill in the gaps as determined by the needs of these local actors.
 As a result, it would be of great value to this effort if the users of this data guide begin to contextualize the narrative by including country-specific observations based on experience and program examples while integrating additional sources of data.
 This effort will strengthen the overall effectiveness of this body of data by offering the local UN, government, and nongovernmental sectors a clearer understanding of how national priorities and mid-term goals are directly linked with the sub-national data that inform policy analysis, program design, and capacitybuilding efforts.